cliveb/cliveb.github.io/about.md

 permalink: /about/
 ---

-I'm a Products and Engineering professional with a diverse range of experiences in R&D building SaaS functionality platforms for small-to-medium size enterprises operating internationally.
+I'm a Products and Engineering pro with a diverse range of experiences in R&D building application platforms for small-to-medium size enterprise operational apps.

 ### More Information

 I thrive in startup roles and environments that require both domain and technical skills.
-Most recently orchestrating from research engineering to product management.
-I'm used to leading design and development with a put the user experience first fast beta-driven iterative approach integrating software engineering growing value at scale.
+Most recently orchestrating research engineering, product management and hacking.
+I'm used to leading design and development with a put the user experience first fast beta-driven iterative approach integrating software engineering to grow at international scale.

 ### Contact me